In front of the old Survival Center, May, 2014 (photo by Tom Lynn)

 The town has extended its three year planting effort for a fourth year to finish planting 2,000 new shade trees along town roads.
 In 2013, 325 trees were planted.
 Last year, about 600 more went in.
 As of October 15, 2015, 1100 new trees have been planted.
 We hope to get the rest of the trees in the ground in 2016.
 Meanwhile, our shade tree committee continues with our own planting projects:

-We invite you and your neighborhood to apply for this year's Neighborhood Tree Steward Project.
-You can fill out an Online Form or contact Nancy Higgins.
+We invite you and your neighborhood to apply for the 2017 ANTS Project.
+You can fill out a form here.
+For more info, please contact Nancy Higgins.

 Second Saturday Planting Project